biocore/cmi-workshops/docs/qiita-create-study.rst

 from another page.

 Drag the file named "sample_information.txt" into the upload box.
-It should upload quickly and appear with a checkbox next to it below.
+It should upload quickly and appear below "Files" with a checkbox next to it below.

 .. figure::  images/upload_box4.png
    :align:   center